-A written prelim document (PDF) will be submitted by each student by early spring semester of year two.
-Exact dates will be communicated with ample time at the beginning of the process.
+A written prelim document (PDF) will be submitted by each student to the Director of Graduate Studies Assistant by March 1st of the spring semester of year two.
 If a student's affiliation with a lab is delayed due to not completing the required coursework stipulated in Section C or placement on academic probation due to poor academic performance, the preliminary exam will not be deferred.

 As well as demonstrating accomplished research and an understanding of the project, this report is to measure (and correct) the student's organizational and technical writing ability, and should be completed with minimal input from the research advisor.
 The report will be evaluated by all members of the student's supervisory committee, each providing critical comments and suggestions for revisions, both on the prelim document itself and the Chemistry Thesis Assessment Protocol (ChemTAP) worksheets provided.
-The report and comments will be returned to the student.
+The report and comments will be returned to the student by March 15th.
 A final and updated version of this report will serve as the written document for the preliminary examination and will be considered part of the examination.